drforse/scatesmcplugin/README.md

-# scatesmcplugin
+# skatesmcplugin
-Minecraft plugin, which adds scates to the game
+Minecraft plugin, which adds skates to the game